-(a) VHI agrees that the employees of IBT and Independent Bank who continue their employment after the Closing Date (the "IBT Employees") will be entitled to participate as newly hired employees in the employee benefit plans and programs maintained for employees of VHI and Veritex Bank, subject to the granting of credit for prior service as provided below, in accordance with the respective terms of such plans and programs, and VHI shall take all actions necessary or appropriate to facilitate coverage of the IBT Employees in such plans and programs and the granting of such credit from and after the Closing Date.

-(b) Each IBT Employee will be entitled to credit for prior service with IBT for all purposes under the employee welfare benefit plans and other employee benefit plans and programs (other than for purposes of vesting under stock incentive plans and for any purpose under VHI's employee stock ownership plan), sponsored by VHI or Veritex Bank to the extent permitted by applicable Law.
+- (a) VHI agrees that the employees of IBT and Independent Bank who continue their employment after the Closing Date (the "IBT Employees") will be entitled to participate as newly hired employees in the employee benefit plans and programs maintained for employees of VHI and Veritex Bank, subject to the granting of credit for prior service as provided below, in accordance with the respective terms of such plans and programs, and VHI shall take all actions necessary or appropriate to facilitate coverage of the IBT Employees in such plans and programs and the granting of such credit from and after the Closing Date. - (b) Each IBT Employee will be entitled to credit for prior service with IBT for all purposes under the employee welfare benefit plans and other employee benefit plans and programs (other than for purposes of vesting under stock incentive plans and for any purpose under VHI's employee stock ownership plan), sponsored by VHI or Veritex Bank to the extent permitted by applicable Law.
 To the extent permitted by applicable Law, any eligibility waiting period and pre-existing condition exclusion applicable to such plans and programs shall be waived with respect to each IBT Employee and their eligible dependents.
 Without limiting the foregoing, VHI shall extend coverage to IBT Employees for health care, dependent care and limited purpose health care flexible spending accounts established under Section 125 of the Code to the same extent as available to similarly situated employees of VHI or its Subsidiaries to the extent permitted by applicable Law.
-VHI shall give effect to any elections made by IBT Employees with respect to such accounts under IBT's Employee Plan to the extent permitted by applicable Law.
+VHI shall give effect to any elections made by IBT Employees with respect to such accounts under IBT's Employee Plan to the extent permitted by applicable Law IBT Employees shall be credited with amounts available for reimbursement equal to such amounts as were credited under IBT's Employee Plan to the extent permitted by applicable Law.
 Notwithstanding the foregoing, to the extent that waiving such conditions or crediting such amounts requires the consent of VHI's or Veritex Bank's health insurance carrier, VHI shall only be required to use commercially reasonable best efforts to cause such carrier to waive such conditions and credit such amounts.
-VHI shall provide each IBT Employee with credit for co-payments and deductibles paid in the plan year in which the Merger occurs under VHI's vacation program, any vacation taken by an IBT Employee immediately preceding the Closing Date for the calendar year in which the Merger occurs will be deducted from the total VHI vacation benefit available to such IBT Employee for such calendar year.
+VHI shall provide each IBT Employee with credit for co-payments and deductibles paid in the plan year in which the Closing Date occurs in satisfying any applicable deductible or out-of-pocket requirements under the VHI plans in which such IBT Employee is entitled to participate.
+For purposes of determining IBT Employee's benefits for the calendar year in which the Merger occurs will be deducted from the total VHI vacation benefit